passport/www.passportjs.org/books/concepts/webauthn/README.md

 Compared with the relative simplicity of authenticating a username and password, authenticating a public key credential involves many more moving pieces.
-Furthermore, a user is being authenticated with a possession factor (something they have, like their laptop with fingerprint sensor or USB security key such as a [YubiKey](https://www.yubico.com/)), as opposed to a knowledge factor (something they know, like their password).
+Furthermore, how a user is being authenticated changes from something they know (their password) to something they have (their laptop, phone, or USB security key).

-This shift in how a user authenticates, while improving security, also introduces new experiences that a user needs to understand and new technologies that a developer must comprehend.
-This guide provides an overview of WebAuthn.
-It details how Passport works when authenticating public key credentials and explains concepts developers should consider to make it easy for users to use public key credentials.
+This shift in authentication, while greatly improving security, also introduces new user journeys that a designer must illustrate and new functionality that a developer must implement.
+This guide provides an overview of WebAuthn and explains these new concepts.
+It details how Passport works when authenticating public key credentials.
+This guide will give you a better understanding of how to build sign in experiences that are both more secure and easier to use.